Your enjoyment of your property or home may be tied up by an easement or restrictive covenant.

 Before you take title to Ontario real estate, find out who owns the ground you walk or build on and what you can legally do with it.

 Axess Law searches the title to your property when we close real estate transactions.
-We tell you how an easement or restrictive covenant affects your ownership rights.
+We tell you how restrictive , easements and covenants affect your ownership rights.

 Transferring title to Ontario property.

 What Are Easements on a Property vs Covenants?

 The difference between easement and covenant rests on who owns the property being used.
 Your right of use, or right of way, over someone else’s property is an easement.
 A contract limiting how you use your own property is a restrictive covenant.

 Three elements are needed to create an easement: